milar55/craftedtweet-chrome-extension/Installation.md

 7. If you have "Auto-post" enabled, the tweet will be posted automatically.
 8. Click "Regenerate" to get a different version of the tweet.

-_## Chrome Web Store Publication

-This extension is designed to be published on the Chrome Web Store.
-Here's what you need to know:

 **Security:**
 - API keys are stored locally in chrome.storage.local (encrypted by Chrome)
 - No hardcoded API keys in the code
 - Each user manages their own keys via the settings page
 - Keys are never transmitted to any server (unless posting a tweet)

-**User Experience:**
-- Modern, intuitive interface
-- Real-time feedback and error handling
-- Copy to clipboard functionality
-- Regenerate tweet option
-- Auto-post feature

 **Requirements:**
 - Users need their own OpenAI API key (free tier available)